 Foreign keys don't always exist so we built a model that joins on customer, time, and occurrence.
 By relating activities by customer and time, you can always bridge systems without relying on a foreign key. (ex.
 What was the last webpage someone visited before they submitted a support ticket, but only if it happened within 30 minutes?)

-The customer 360 takes advantage of your existing data warehouse because it's a long columnar table.
+The activity stream takes advantage of your existing data warehouse because it's a long columnar table.
 This is what warehouses were built for.

 One layer of dependency

 One table, one dependency, so one layer of logic to trace the source of any piece of information.
 All datasets are derived from the same source.
 No more web of dependencies to manage.